 SkyCiv Foundation provides a user-friendly interface paired with powerful design to easily model isolated foundations.
-The Isolated Foundation user-interface is composed into 4 tabs: Details, Foundations, Input and Results.
+In the recently released Version 3.0, the Isolated Foundation user-interface is divided into 2 containers, the left containing 4 tabs which includes Details, Foundations, Input and Results, and the right containing the 3D renderer.

 I. Details

-Once the user has chosen a design code, the user will be presented with the “Details” tab as shown below.
-The units will be chosen automatically based on the design code chosen
+Once the user has chosen a design code, the user can update the fields on the “Details” tab as shown on the left side below.
+The units will be set automatically based on the design code chosen.

 The user can fill the information for the project details, such as